C# Programming > Data

 C# Array and Lists

-It's tricky to write a good C# function to convert any array to string but it is possible.
+It's tricky to write a good C# array to string function but it is possible.
 Array referring to arrays, lists, and generic lists.
 C# programmers have grown used to writing simple C# functions to convert an array to string for each application they write.

 In this article we are going to take the time to write a solid string function to convert any type of array to string.
-(Similarly you should check out how to convert a string to an array.)
+(Similarly you should check out how to convert a string back to an array.)

 c# array to string